hmrc/individuals-employments-api/resources/public/api/conf/2.0/docs/employer-paye-ref-desc.md

 The unique identifier for the Scheme being requested.
 Must be URL encoded.

-<b>Required for specific API scopes and use cases.
-Please refer to your data requirements.</b>
+An employerPayeRef is required for specific API scopes and use cases.
+Refer to your data requirements to check if you need this.